 - Purchase ad space on popular websites and blogs in your niche

-There really is no limit to the advertising options if you have deep pockets.
-The only problem is, whereas the other methods provide continued return on your time investment, purchasing your audience doesn’t.
-You have to keep pumping money into your advertising in order to continue its effectiveness.
+There is no limit to the advertising options if you have deep pockets.
+The only problem is, whereas the other methods provide a continued return on your time investment, purchasing your audience doesn’t.
+You have to keep pumping money into your advertising to continue its effectiveness.

 Now, if you find an advertising channel that costs less to acquire a customer than that customer’s lifetime value is to your company, then purchasing your audience might be a smart move.
 For example, let’s say it costs about $5 to acquire a customer using Facebook ads.
 You also know that each customer has an average lifetime value of $100 after expenses.
-As long as these numbers continue to hold true, it makes sense to pump as much money into Facebook ads as you can.
-In fact, this is a great reason to take on venture capital in order to really put the petal to the metal with your customer acquisition.
+As long as these numbers continue to hold, it makes sense to pump as much money into Facebook ads as you can.
+This is a great reason to take on venture capital to put the pedal to the metal with your customer acquisition.

 At Harpoon we grew our initial email list into the thousands by purchasing a few email newsletter advertisements before we launched.
 This didn’t give us an immediate return on our investment in regards to a dollar amount (since people couldn’t sign up for the app just yet), but it did provide us with a jumpstart on product validation and a significant audience to start with.

 Using the previous channels, you should now have an audience interested in hearing more about your product.
 How do you reach out to these folks and convert them into paying customers?

 What is the best way to convert your audience into paying customers?
 Have something awesome that requires little convincing to purchase.
 If you have an awesome product, people will be talking about it, sharing it, reviewing it, and ultimately persuading others to give it a try.

 If your product’s key features solve a major pain point for your target audience, they’ll be lining up to make purchases.